Equity and Diversity at the Centre for Astrophysics and Supercomputing

 • Record and report on the gender and diversity of applicants, shortlists and final appointments for all academic and student appointments, and for academic promotions.

-ASA Pleiades Bronze Award to CAS
+ASA Pleiades Silver Award to CAS

-The Centre for Astrophysics and Supercomputing is proud to be a Bronze Pleiades Award winner: ASA Pleiades Awards.
+The Centre for Astrophysics and Supercomputing is proud to be a Silver Pleiades Award winner: ASA Pleiades Awards.
 The Pleiades Awards recognise organisations in Australian astronomy that take active steps to advance the careers of women through focused programs and strive for sustained improvement in providing opportunities for women to achieve positions of seniority, influence and recognition.

 Information on the working environment at CAS